golang-design/history/README.md

 Now, he is leading the Compiler/Runtime team for Go.
 Keith and David together focus on the Go's compiler backend, notably the current SSA backend.
-Michael is a recent newcomer to the Go team, his work mainly in the runtime memory system such as the refactoring of memory allocator and runtime metrics.
+Michael is a recent newcomer to the Go team, his work is mainly in the runtime memory system such as the refactoring of memory allocator and runtime metrics.

 - Dmitry Vyukov. (Дмитрий Вьюков, M. Sc.)
 [Website](http://www.1024cores.net/), [GitHub](https://github.com/dvyukov), [Twitter](https://twitter.com/dvyukov)
   + Alma mater: Bauman Moscow State Technical University